MitiushkinaNV/RACE_NGS/README.md

 This script can be used to check the selected primers' possibility to hybridize with ribosomal RNAs.
 The input file in .tsv format should contain at least the 'primer_seq' field.
 File with reference transcripts in FASTA format, specified by --spec_fasta, is required and should contain non-abbreviated gene names.
 The minimum number of mismatches, which is considered safe, is specified with --mis_num parameter.
 The alignments with rRNA species, which have fewer number of mismatches will be outputted.

+Check_RACEprimers.py

+This is a script written for the analysis of the results from pilot experiments.

 ![image](https://github.com/MitiushkinaNV/RACE_NGS/assets/96590759/372639ee-f20a-48fa-bc00-1783ea5a2a9f)